Communications principles

 Urgent communications

 Newsletters can provide a reliable communication channel internally with staff.
 They are a means of sharing important information to a large group of staff at once.
 They allow colleagues to be updated and feel included and will often be used as the main source for briefing teams.
-Newsletters should be visually engaging and their frequency should be carefully considered.
+Newsletters should be visually engaging, and their frequency should be carefully considered.
 Also refer to the guidance in the UAS Channel Framework.

 Principles of how newsletters should be used

-Departments/Divisions/UAS Sections should have their own guidance around creating and using newsletters in place that meets the needs of their team.
+Departments/Divisions/UAS sections should have their own guidance around creating and using newsletters in place that meets the needs of their team.

 Creating new newsletters